justdaj/journal/README.md

 * An *On This Day* page that allows you to look back at previous entries from a week, month, and previous years.
 * A stats page that shows numbers of entries, as well as entries by mood and tag.
 * Full text search.
-* And authentication system to keep your Journal private.
+* An authentication system to keep your Journal private.

 ## Demo